Caleb & Brown

 Stablecoins

 Stablecoins, like Tether (USDT) and USD Coin (USDC), attempt to offer relative price stability.
 Their market value is usually pegged to the value of a stable asset, like USD, the euro or gold.
-Unlike other crypto assets, where prices can fluctuate wildly, stablecoins are designed to maintain a stable value over time.
+Unlike other crypto assets, where prices can fluctuate wildly, stablecoins are designed to maintain stable value over time.

 Utility Tokens